Aman020/Exploratory-Data-Analysis/README.md

 ## Credits

-This project contains scripts and other related material that is developed at University of Buffalo, The State University of New York.
+This project contains material that is developed at University of Buffalo, The State University of New York.

 ## Acknowledgement